jjvanzon/Circular-Language-Spec/broader-view/exchangeability/hand-writing.md

 ### Symbol Drawing Equipment

-It would be very nice to have a little drawing thing that makes it easy for you to draw on paper:
+It might be very nice to have a little drawing thing that makes it easy for you to draw on paper:

 - Dotted lines
 - Dashed lines